 - whether or not a lead has subscribed to your marketing content.

 - what content they’ve viewed and for how long.

 - how many events your representatives have met them at in person.

-This information is harder to score than the explicit kind because it has to do with logical assumptions and behavioral cues, but it can still be done.
+This information is harder to score than the explicit kind because it has to do with logical assumptions and behavioural cues, but it can still be done.
 A lead who has visited your pricing page and spent ten minutes watching videos demonstrating how your product works is much more engaged than one who clicked on your site once and immediately left, for example.
 Because of that, they would get a higher score.

 You’ll want to score your leads like this in three different ways:

 - as an account (looking at them as a representative of their company and calculating all of its potential sales over time).